Cross-infection at events

 Cross-infection is the transmission of an infection from one person with cystic fibrosis (CF) to another, which means two people with the condition should never meet face to face.
 Find out more about our guidelines for reducing the risk of cross-infection at events.

 As there are a number of different infections, each with its own range of symptoms and long-term health risks, the risk posed by cross-infection can be very serious.
-To find out more about the different types of bug that can be transmitted, visit our cross-infection page.

 Cross-infection at outdoor events